SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 ## Reports per terminal reconciliation

-Every cash register in a shop perform reconciliation process.
-The reconciliation report will show transactions summary only for the specific cash register.
+Every point of sale in a shop performs reconciliation process.
+The reconciliation report will show transactions summary only for the specific point of sale.
 In this case, terminalId should be provided when calling markTransactionPeriod.

 <table>